 I posted this meme:

 Soon after, I received a ton of angry responses.
 Some asserted that perhaps by “pray” some people meaning “think” or “meditate”.
 Some people didn’t think religion was to blame.
-Others felt it was wrong to wash all of religion with the same cloth.
+Others felt it was wrong to paint all of religion with the same brush.

 Here’s the thing, though.
 France is an extremely secular country filled with atheists.
 They have just been attacked, for the second time, by religious extremists.
 Saying you’ll pray for them, which ultimately amounts to doing nothing, is like a slap in the face.
 Religious people love to chant their mantra over and over again, “Respect my beliefs!” but they rarely offer it in return.
 The men and women who make up Paris are mostly secular people.
 Can you not respect their lack of belief?
 Especially in a time of tragedy committed in the name of a belief?